jmward01/lmplay/README.md

 ```
 #All reported experiments had --amp turned on for speed.
 If you aren't on NVIDA leave it off.
 Results will be nearly the same.
 lmp_trainer --help

+#Show all the experiments that can be run
+lmp-trainer --exp list

+#Show a quick description of an expirement and then exit
+lmp-trainer --exp XXX --describe

 #To train the baseline 6L GPT2ish model
 lmp_trainer --amp --device cuda